mattermost/mattermost-developer-documentation/site/content/contribute/server/style-guide.md

 Do not use pointers to slices.
 Slices are already reference types which point to an underlying array.
 If you want a function to modify a slice, then return that slice from the function, rather than passing a pointer.

-This rule is not yet fully applied to the `model` package due to backward compatibility requirements.

 #### Avoid creating more ToJSON methods

 Do not create new `ToJSON` methods for model structs.
 Instead, just use `json.Marshal` at the call site.
 This has two major benefits: